-Seahawks taking look at Jarran Reed, normally a defensive end, at nose tackle
+Seahawks taking a look at Jarran Reed, normally a defensive end, at nose tackle

 — The Seahawks continued their rotation at center with veteran free agent Evan Brown getting all the snaps with the first team and rookie Olu Oluwatimi working with the second unit.
 Brown also got all the first-team snaps Wednesday, while Oluwatimi worked with the first team Thursday.
 The rest of the offensive line has remained the same — Charles Cross and Abraham Lucas as the starting tackles and Damien Lewis and Phil Haynes at guard.

 — Running back Kenneth Walker III sat out for a second straight day.
 But since Carroll did not talk to the media it was unclear the reason.
 Walker watched from the sideline with no evident injury.
 Second-round pick Zach Charbonnet also sat out, leaving the Seahawks shy at running back as DeeJay Dallas and rookie Kenny McIntosh got most of the work with the first unit.
-They added to the depth by signing undrafted free agent rookie Wayne Tualapapa, who played last year at the University of Washington.
+They added to the depth by signing undrafted free-agent rookie Wayne Tualapapa, who played last year at the University of Washington.
 Tualapapa took part in the team’s rookie minicamp in May as a tryout player.

 — The Seahawks waived rookie cornerback Montrae Braswell to make room on the roster for Tualapapa.
 That leaves them with 11 cornerbacks, and with all but Riq Woolen healthy and available.